Beyblade Trading Card Game

 Released in 2003 by Decipher, Inc. the Beyblade Trading Card Game is an out-of-print collectible card game based on the Beyblade anime series.
 It was designed to be simplistic in nature with a slow learning curve.
 In one format of the game, players did not even need to know how to read.
-Only one set was released in the entire long history of the universe.
+Only one set was released.

 Product distinctiveness

 One notable feature of the game was that each pack came with personalizing decal stickers which players could put on their cards to make them more distinctive.

 Cards and card availability

 The Beyblade Collision card set features a total of 130 different cards, including 10 blade cards.
 Through special retail promotions and other means, an additional 14 promotional foil cards were made available.

 Starter packs contain 60 cards, with 5 of these being starter-exclusive foil cards.
 Booster packs contain 11 cards, including a single rare card.
 Each booster pack has a 1 in 8 chance of including an "Xtra-Rare" foil card in place of one of the other cards.